Skip to product information

 Sale Sold out

 Tax included.
+Shipping calculated at checkout.

 The T-34 was a Soviet medium tank of World War II and the post-war era.